FacundoCostarelli/University_Projects/Pulse_Oximeter/README_ENG.md

 ## License
 This project is licensed under the GNU General Public License v3.0.
-You can use, modify and distribute this project respecting the terms of the license
+You can use, modify and distribute this project respecting the terms of the license.

 ---